zapty/forever-service/README.md

 * Provision a service 'test' with app.js script in current directory

 ```
-$ forever-service install test
+$ sudo forever-service install test
 ```
-This command will setup initd script and provision service using chkconfig, Create logrotate scripts
+On Amazon Linux, This command will setup initd script and provision service using chkconfig, Create logrotate scripts